Main

 March 4, 2003

-Roberto Jurado '83: Writing the DynamoBuzz Weblog
+Roberto: Writing the DynamoBuzz Weblog

-Dave Aiello wrote, "Roberto Jurado '83 is the second alumnus in the RCNJ area that we've discovered running a weblog.
+Dave Aiello wrote, "Roberto is the second alumnus in the RCNJ area that we've discovered running a weblog.
 His site, DynamoBuzz describes itself as 'A weblog about computing, beer, New Jersey, politics, web design, current events, more beer.'"

 "If you are wondering what a weblog is, it's a web site where the author 'logs' all the other webpages he finds interesting.
 The term was coined by Jorn Barger on his Robot Wisdom web site.
 Two of the keys to operating a successful weblog are to update it often and emphasize current events.
 Roberto is succeeding on both counts."